tege3000/tege3000/README.md

 ## I'm a Recent Grad, Aspiring Developer, and Music Producer

-- 🔭 I’m currently working on completing the [Edconnectnig Full Stack Developer Micro-degree] [edConnectWebsite]!
+- 🔭 I’m currently working on completing the [Edconnectnig Full Stack Developer Micro-degree](https://edconnect.ng)!
 - 🌱 I’m currently learning more about data structures and algorithms
 - 🥅 I’m looking to work on more Open Source projects and collaborate with other developers
 - ⚡ Fun fact: I love to read 📚 and play the keyboard 🎹